Cumulant expansion for fast estimate of non-Condon effects in vibronic transition profiles: Conclusion and outlook

 \section{Conclusion and outlook}

 We have discussed a cumulant expansion method for describing non-Condon transitions and applied it to the prototypical one-photon electric dipole $1~^{1}\mathrm{A_{g}}\rightarrow1~^{1}\mathrm{B_{2u}}$ transition of benzene, which is FC forbidden but HT allowed in the linear HT approximation.
 The method is particularly powerful when one does not require all the details of the vibronic structures, but rather only quantities such as peak maximum, mean and variance of the spectral shape.
 This method is computationally much cheaper than the sum-over-states and time-correlation function approach.
-Moreover, the information (\emph{e.g.} relevant energy window) from the cumulant expansion method can be used in the calculation within the other two methods.
+Moreover, the information (\emph{e.g.} on the spectroscopically relevant energy window) from the cumulant expansion method can be used in the calculation within the other two methods.
 Herein we compared a numerical approach for the calculation of cumulants with the results from an analytical scheme.
 The results obtained numerically are still fairly good.
 With this method, one can incorporate easily nonlinear non-Condon terms and various line shape functions.
 In the time-correlation function calculation the real part and imaginary part at each time step provide automatically the even and odd moments, respectively.
 In the first few time steps we already have the first few moments available and the probability distribution function (information) becomes complete as time progresses.
+The benzene example selected herein serves to illustrate the principle of the method for future routine applications for molecular systems with hundreds of atoms.